Generating Preview Tables for Entity Graphs: Conclusion

 \section{Conclusion}

 This paper studies how to generate preview tables for entity graphs.
 The problem is challenging due to the scale and complexity of such graphs.
 We proposed effective scoring measures for preview tables.
 We proved that the optimal preview discovery problem under distance constraint is \NP-hard.
 We designed efficient algorithms for discovering optimal previews.
-Our experiments on Freebase data verified the accuracy and efficiency of our methods. \eat{ For future work, one direction is to study how to select representative entity tuples for preview tables.
-Using random tuples may not be adequate since a user may not be familiar with them.
-Another direction is to investigate how to incorporate numeric attributes into preview tables.
-It is not straightforward to compare the importance of numeric values and entities. }
+The experiments and user study verified the effectiveness of our methods.